 - There are pension transfer calculators available that calculate whether your CETV represents good value.

-- If your pension is worth over £30,000, you’ll need to have a consultation with an Independent Financial Adviser before you transfer, otherwise many personal pension providers won’t accept you under regulation.
+- If your pension is worth over £30,000, you’ll need to consult with an Independent Financial Adviser before you transfer, otherwise many personal pension providers won’t accept you under regulation.

 Defined contribution transfers